LC3Computer/Smart_Attendance_System/README.md

    - Press the play button in **Proteus** to run the simulation.
    - Interact with the system using the keypad and observe the LCD, buzzer, and other components.
+## Prepared for
+Microprocessor course at Isfahan University of Technology